mkkp/invalid-voter/README.md

 * TODO: Need a good ballot paper for background
 * TODO: Need facebook share option
 * TODO: Need save option (to database, need a database)
+## Bugs
+* Canvas size is bigger than the loaded image